RNXVIII/codestar-fixed/README.md

 i appologise for what seems to be a lackluster project , theres things in this project that show potential but it also lacks content and a more authentic theme , i wanted to show that i had actually learned and taken something away from this before the deadline.

-im confident i can make a fully functioning app in django that can cover all criteria and will proceed to learn this framework!
+after further revision and research im confident i can make a fully functioning app in django that can cover all criteria and will proceed to learn this framework!

 that is all!!!